simonox/iot-backend/README.md

 ### InfluxDB

-[InfluxDB](https://www.influxdata.com) is a database for any time series data with a single.
+[InfluxDB](https://www.influxdata.com) is a database for any time series data.
 It runs in Docker and is exposed on port `8086`: http://localhost:8086/ (you have to create an initial user in just a few simple steps)

 ### Grafana